 Day of Heroes

 A number of townspeople are remembered for their actions that day: J.S.
 Allen, the merchant who first sounded the alarm; A.R.
 Manning, who used a single-shot rifle to shoot a horse, wound Cole Younger, and kill Bill Stiles; and Henry Wheeler, who killed Clell Miller and wounded Bob Younger with an old single-shot army carbine he found in the lobby of the Dampier Hotel.
-Bank teller Joseph Lee Haywood was shot and killed because he refused to open the bank vault.
+Acting cashier Joseph Lee Heywood was shot and killed because he refused to open the bank vault and betray the trust of the bank trustees.